 The Office of Regulatory Support (ORS) will assist the researcher in determining if an IDE submission to the FDA is required.
 ORS can also assist with preparations of an abbreviated IDE to the IRB, if necessary.

 If it is determined that an IDE is necessary, the FDA encourages new Regulatory Sponsors to obtain further device guidance prior to the submission of an IDE application.
-Submission of a pre-IDE increases the Regulatory Sponsor’s understanding of FDA requirements, regulations and guidance documents.
+Preparation of a pre-Submission application, previously called a pre-IDE increases the Regulatory Sponsor’s understanding of FDA requirements, regulations and guidance documents.
 ORS can assist researchers with setting up a pre-IDE meeting with the FDA, with the content of the pre-IDE package for submission and as a participant in associated communications.

 The format that the FDA requires for the IDE application can be found at the CDRH IDE policies and procedures website.
 The required documents include a cover letter, monitoring procedures, investigator information and information about the device.
 Support for the investigator during the application process will be to assist in the assembly of the submission and guidance on meeting both paper and eCopy submitting requirements.